dbqt/QTPropsManager/README.md

 ## Usage

+- IMPORTANT: It's recommended that you make a backup of your avatar in case anything goes wrong, this asset modifies directly your avatar!
 - Before anything else you need to add the prefab from QTAssets/QTProps/QTPropsManager.prefab to your scene
 - Add your avatar's VRCAvatarDescriptor to the manager.
 - Customize the QT Props Manager options as needed, the table below describes each property.